jaechan-repo/cse599c-24wi-project/README.md

 - `aligner`: to be treated as a single module (imported or called by scripts _outside_ this folder).
 Contains all the key implementations
 - `train`: training scripts
 - `eval`: evaluation benchmarking scripts
 - `data`: Upload data here.
-Do not explicitly upload data if the data is large (use `.gitignore`); write an easy-to-run data downloader script that everybody can use.
+Do not explicitly upload data if the data is large; use `.gitignore` instead (e.g., for audio files).
+Write an easy-to-run data downloader script that everybody can use.

 ## Coding Conventions
 - Readable code.
 The use of `typing` (type hinting) and detailed comments is encouraged.